OSURoboticsClub/Rover_2020_2021/software/ros_packages/rover_arm_ik/README.md

 ## Generating IK Solutions and Plugins

 The below instructions were adapted from the official Moveit!
 Documentatation on IKFAST.
 A link to these docs can be found in the references section at the end of this document.
 These instructions assume you already have installed OpenRAVE on your machine.
-If you need to do that a good tutorial can be found [here](https://scaron.info/teaching/installing-openrave-on-ubuntu-16.04.html).
+If you need to do that a good tutorial can be found [here](https://scaron.info/teaching/installing-openrave-on-ubuntu-16.04.html). <br>

+### 1. Converting URDF to COLLADA

+IKFAST works with a 3D file type called COLLADA (COLLAborative Design Activity).
+The standard file used for Moveit! is URDF, so in order to utilize OpenRAVE and IKFAST, URDF files must be converted to COLLADA.
+Luckily, there is a nice script that is meant for this specific purpose. <br>

+* First, run ```sudo apt-get install ros-kinetic-collada-urdf``` to install the necessary scripts for conversion
+* Then, run ```rosrun collada_urdf urdf_to_collada "$MYROBOT_NAME".urdf "$MYROBOT_NAME".dae``` where ```$MYROBOT_NAME``` is the file name for the URDF file to be converted.
+* To test if the file has been correctly converted run ```openrave "$MYROBOT_NAME".dae``` where ```$MYROBOT_NAME``` is the file name for the COLLADA file
+* Joint link information can be displayed with the command ```openrave-robot.py "$MYROBOT_NAME".dae --info links```

 ## References